usnistgov/fipy/examples/README.txt

 .. note::

-   Any given "Module example.something.input" can be found in the file "``examples/something/input.py``".
+   Any given module ":mod:`example.something.input`" can be found in the file ":file:`examples/something/input.py`".

 These examples can be used in at least four ways: